Purple!! And anything sparkly.

 One great thing about the California climate is that you can garden year-round!
 We’ve planted lemon and lime trees, apple trees, roses, tomatoes, raspberries, strawberries, and lots of flowers so far.
 We like to sit out on the front porch in the evenings and greet our neighbors.
 One of the things we really liked about this neighborhood when we were thinking about buying the house was how everyone says hello to each other!
 Backyard work parties followed by barbecue have been a great way to get to know new friends.
 We also appreciate having enough space to welcome friends and family for snacks and board games, a Harry Potter marathon, and the PBS showing of Hamilton’s America!

 The author Armistead Maupin wrote about biological family and “logical family” — the people you’re not related to by blood, but who are nonetheless meant to be in your life.
 We have been building our chosen family for years, individually and together.
 Our relatives and our close friends (some of whom are adoptees themselves) support us in our decision to adopt, and look forward to spending time with our child.
-And they like that we visit with their kids in the meantime — for example, having a standing weekly date with Baby E (who is now almost 2).
-Whether we’re at the grocery store, making dinner at home, feeding or cuddling or playing with him, that baby time has been great practice for our own future child.
+We visit with their kids in the meantime — a standing weekly date with Baby E for a year, for example, or taking our neighbor’s toddler for the weekend when she had surgery.
+Whether we’re at the grocery store, making dinner at home, feeding or cuddling or playing, that baby time has been great practice for our own future child.

 We have dreamed of and planned for a family for a long time, so we both want to be closely involved in raising our child.
 Lina will be the primary at-home parent during the week, and Remy will take parental leave and then will be up to bat on evenings and weekends when she returns to work full-time.
 Basically, one or both of us will be around almost all the time: available to make snacks, answer questions, kiss owies, and sing lullabies.
 Our home is close to parks and playgrounds, libraries (of course!) and schools, and many places to explore on long walks or bike rides.